mmuratarat/mmuratarat.github.io/_posts/2019-07-31-NBClassifier-in-Python-an-example.md

     Alternatively, a continuous feature could be discretized by binning its values, but doing so throws away information, and results could be sensitive to the binning scheme.

-3. **Bernoulli Naive Bayes**: This is similar to the multinomial naive bayes but the predictors are boolean variables.
-The parameters that we use to predict the class variable take up only values yes or no, for example if a word occurs in the text or not.
+3. **Bernoulli Naive Bayes**: This is similar to the multinomial naive bayes.
+In the multivariate Bernoulli event model, features are independent booleans (binary variables) describing inputs, for example if a word occurs in the text or not.

 # Advantages